pdehaye/pdehaye.github.io/posts/security-theatre-in-airports-and-academia.rst

     -- Nick Dellamaggiore - Infrastructure Lead, a few seconds later

-This lack of public transparency is itself is a concern, in the context of the `Asilomar convention <http://asilomar-highered.info>`_. **Without more transparency from Coursera on their data policies, I have genuine concern that Coursera itself is just using security theater for commercial advantage** [8]_.
+This lack of public transparency is itself is a concern, in the context of the `Asilomar convention <http://asilomar-highered.info>`_. **Without more transparency from Coursera on their data policies, I have genuine concern that Coursera itself is just using security theatre for commercial advantage** [8]_.

 In case it is not clear at this stage, I still have a score to settle with Coursera, but I try to be a patient man.